-Once satisfied with their demolition, the Karabakh troops proceeded to destroy the other regional cities of Fizuli, Jebrail, and Zangelan.
+Once satisfied with the destruction, troops proceeded to destroy the other regional cities of Fizuli, Jebrail, and Zangelan.

 By the end of the summer, Azerbaijan had lost five regions to the Armenian-Karabakh forces.
-The Nagorno-Karabakh region immediately claimed independence following the conflict, although it was not (and has never been) officially recognized by anyone other than Armenia.
+The Nagorno-Karabakh region claimed independence following the conflict, although it was not (and has never been) officially recognized by any independent sovereign state.

 Over time Agdam remained vacant, with brave looters sneaking in from time to time being the only signs of life.